 You are here

-Christine received her Ph.D. in Environmental Science and Technology from the University of Maryland in 2017.
-As a soil microbial ecologist, she is interested in examining the effects of environmental perturbations on microbial ecology and carbon biogeochemistry in wetland soils.
-She continues to explore her academic interest in soil methane cycling and greenhouse gas emissions as a postdoctoral fellow in Dr. Palmer's Research Lab.
+Christine received her PhD in Environmental Science and Technology from the University of Maryland in 2017.
+As an ecologist, she is interested in the mechanisms that shape the microbial ecology of wetland ecosystems and how changes to wetlands can impact ecosystem services, like carbon storage and cycling of nutrients.
+She continues to explore her academic interest in soil methane cycling and greenhouse gas emissions as a researcher in Dr. Margaret Palmer's research lab.

 |Hydrological Conditions Influence Soil and Methane-Cycling Microbial Populations in Seasonally Saturated Wetlands||

 |Plant litter amendments in restored wetland soils altered microbial communities more than clay additions||